-Headteacher/Chair of Governors may undertake initial inquiries to gather key information.
+Chair of the Board/CEO/Principal/Chair of School Standard Committee members may undertake initial inquiries to gather key information.
 They will assess whether the allegation meets the LADO threshold, if it does they will make a referral to LADO giving consideration to our staff code of conduct, managing allegations policy and [BSCP Allegations Against Staff or Volunteers procedures](#).
 If necessary, they will complete a LADO referral within one working day.

-If the allegation does not meet the harm threshold for LADO, our Headteacher/Chair of Governors will follow the school's Low Level Concerns policy.
+If the allegation does not meet the harm threshold for LADO, our Chair of the Board/CEO/Principal/Chair of School Standard Committee members will follow the school's Low Level Concerns policy.